Tum Hi Ho: Other versions

 "Tum Hi Ho" and "Meri Aashiqui" were remade in Telugu as "Pranamaa Naa Pranamaa" and "Manase Pedavina" respectively, for the 2014 film Nee Jathaga Nenundali; which is an official Telugu remake of Aashiqui 2.
 The lyrics were penned by Chandrabose.
 Arijit Singh reprises his vocals for both songs in Telugu, with Arpita Chakraborty replacing Palak Muchhal for the duet version.

 Shreya Ghoshal and Armaan Malik performed the mixtape version of this song on T-Series Mixtape as "Tum Hi Ho/Rehnuma", a medley of "Tum Hi Ho" and "Rehnuma" from the film Rocky Handsome, which was also sung by Shreya Ghoshal along with Inder Bawra and composed by Sunny and Inder Bawra.
 The music of this version was directed by Abhijit Vaghani.

-Controversy

 In December 2018, American rapper T-Pain was accused of plagiarizing the composition on his single called "That's Yo Money".
 However the music video has been taken down.